cored/http_log_monitor/README.md

 - [x] Monitor a common log file and process statistics
 - [x] Maintain the process running until manual user intervention
-- [x] Display information for the section with the hitest amount of hits
+- [x] Display information for the section with the highest amount of hits
 - [x] Check for past processed logs to triggered alerts base on the total amount of hits

 ## Known Bugs & Improvements

-- [ ] Fix none thread safe monitoring (At the moment there are just two threads for processing logs and rendering this is not scalable)
+- [ ] The amount of hits per seconds is not quantifying future hits after processing for an alert
-- [ ] Remove more indirection between the monitor and the report
+- [ ] Since the monitoring happens to fast the implementation is not using a clock wall to calculate the amount of hits past 2 minutes, instead what is doing is just to gather the total amount of hits across all seconds prior to the point in time in which the calculation happen

 ## Development